 While having your hip replaced through the public system could potentially see you pay less in out-of-pocket costs than going through the private system, waiting list times for procedures can be significant.
-Data from the Australian Institute of Health and Welfare showed that in the 2017-18 period, some patients had to wait up to 354 days for a procedure, while 10% of patients faced longer waits.
+Data from the Australian Institute of Health and Welfare showed that in the 2018-19 period, the median wait time nationally for orthopaedic surgery (the category hip operations fall into) was 77 days.

 How much will a hip replacement cost me as a private patient?

-If you choose to have your hip replacement carried out through the private system, data from the Medibank Surgical Variance Report 2017 shows that that the median out-of-pocket cost for a hip replacement was $141, but the average out-of-pocket cost was $2,054 across the two years to July 2016.
+If you choose to have your hip replacement carried out through the private system, data from the Medibank Surgical Variance Report 2017: Orthopaedic Surgery showed that the median out-of-pocket cost for a hip replacement was $141, but the average out-of-pocket fee charged by a surgeon was $2,054 across the two years to July 2016.

 Do different surgeons charge different amounts for hip replacements?

 The Medibank report found that the average total cost of a hip replacement ranged between $19,439 and $42,007 (with a median cost of $26,350), and that some surgeons charged out-of-pocket costs as high as $5,567 for a hip replacement.

-The report also found that just over a third of surgeons charged no out-of-pocket fees for orthopaedic operations, but that when it came to hip replacement surgeries specifically, 42% of patients paid an out-of-pocket cost.
+The report also found that just over a third of surgeons charged no out-of-pocket fees for orthopaedic operations, but that when it came to hip replacement surgeries specifically, 42% of patients paid an out-of-pocket cost for their surgeon.

 Will my choice of health insurer affect my out-of-pocket costs?

 Different health insurers may provide varying benefit levels and maximums for hip replacement surgery.
-For example, Bupa quotes an average procedure cost of $31,820 and an average out-of-pocket cost of $1,120, whereas HCF quotes a total cost of $28,218 and an out-of-pocket cost of $1,009.
+For example, Bupa quotes an average procedure cost of $31,820 and an average out-of-pocket cost of $1,120, whereas HCF quotes an average total cost of $28,286 and an average out-of-pocket cost of $1,009.
 These average out-of-pocket costs do not include any excess the policyholder might need to pay and are based on the patient using a hospital within the insurers’ partner networks, so depending on your circumstances, your out-of-pocket costs may be different.

 These average figures are just a guide and your total out-of-pocket costs and what they’re made up of will vary depending on your personal circumstances, including your health insurance policy and excess payable, the hospital you attend and the surgeon you choose to do your hip replacement.
 It may be worth speaking to your insurer or healthcare professional for more information.

-Which state is the cheapest for knee replacement surgery?
+Which state is the cheapest for hip replacement surgery?

-The most recent relevant Medibank report from 2017 calculated the average out-of-pocket costs customers were charged by surgeons in different states and territories for hip replacements.
+The Medibank report calculated the average out-of-pocket costs customers were charged by surgeons in different states and territories for hip replacements.
 They were as follows: